 - Maximum three courses counted toward the students’ major may be counted toward the pre-law minor.

-- It is recommended that students pursuing the pre-law minor give strong consideration to the following courses in fulfillment of the Kent Core Requirements or college general requirements:
+- It is recommended that students pursuing the Pre-Law minor give strong consideration to the following courses in fulfillment of the Kent Core and/or college general requirements:

-- Students are strongly encouraged to consider prerequisites of advanced courses in the pre-law minor as they select their Kent Core courses or college general requirements.
+- Students are strongly encouraged to consider prerequisites of advanced courses in the Pre-Law minor as they select their Kent Core courses and/or college general requirements.